 2C.3.2, The NSPSO shall appoint a representative of each of NSPI PP and NSPI Customer Service as nominated by each of those NSPI divisions, and any alternates similarly nominated.

-2C.3.3, The NSPSO shall appoint a member representing each other group in accordance with nomination by the Department of Energy, and any alternate similarly nominated.
+2C.3.3, The NSPSO shall appoint a member representing each other group in accordance with nomination by the Department of Natural Resources and Renewables, and any alternate similarly nominated.

-2C.3.4, In the event that the Department of Energy makes no nomination of a member, an alternate, or both, that position shall remain vacant until such time as the Department of Energy makes such nomination.
+2C.3.4, In the event that the Department of Natural Resources and Renewables makes no nomination of a member, an alternate, or both, that position shall remain vacant until such time as the Department of Natural Resources and Renewables makes such nomination.

 2C.3.5, Subject to paragraphs 2C.3.6 to 2C.3.11, each member of the Advisory Committee and each alternate shall be appointed for a term of 3 years and shall be eligible for reappointment for one or more additional terms of no more than three years each.
-In no event shall a member of the Advisory Committee or alternate, other than the representative of the NSPSO, be eligible for reappointment for any period that would result in the person holding office:
+Normally, a member of the Advisory Committee or alternate, other than the representative of the NSPSO, shall be eligible for reappointment for any period that would result in the person holding office:

 as member for a period of more than 7 years